RahmanZaidur/aeromonasBact/README.md

 5 sequences had "X" in them.
 X means unknown amino acid.
 X makes it difficult to get the Physicochemical features with biopython.
 Those 5 sequences were removed.
 Removed ids - ['Q9PRY2', 'P81903', 'Q03321', 'A0A428VHZ9', 'A0A1Q8F8M2']
 Now total Sequence- 29,776

 ID - "P86454" has no return in blast hits.
-It was removed.
-ID - "Q9PRY2" has 2 blast hits, but both has query coverage 94% (<100%).
+It was removed ID - "Q9PRY2" has 2 blast hits, but both has query coverage 94% (<100%).
 It was already removed from uniprot_df, because it had X in the sequence.
 So, total sequences now - 29,775

 There are 86 unique GO terms, that makes 86 prediction classes